6 Formulas and Functions

 1. Open the file.

-2. Select cell H2, insert the function SUMIF and specify the arguments as shown in Figure 6.20.
+2. Select cell H2, insert the SUMIF function, and enter the arguments as shown in .

 Figure 6.20: Arguments for function SUMIF.